A Biologically Plausible Dense Associative Memory with Exponential Capacity: Noise-induced bit flips

-where $\Phi$ is the cumulative normal function.
-This probability rapidly approaches 1 as the $\sigma_z$ becomes small.
+This probability rapidly approaches 1 as $\sigma_z$ becomes small.
 In this regime, both the stability of the fixed point and correct recall are ensured.

-And, to determine how many hidden neurons are required for real world memories with diverse statistics, note that memories from an $N_v$-dimensional space are recalled within an at most $N_h$-dimensional subspace spanned by the $N_h$ basic memories defined by the hidden to visible weights.
+To determine how many hidden neurons are required for real world memories with diverse statistics, note that memories from an $N_v$-dimensional space are recalled within an at most $N_h$-dimensional subspace spanned by the $N_h$ basic memories defined by the hidden to visible weights.
 If this subspace is not expressive enough, the reconstructed images will not be recognizable, particularly for complex datasets such as CIFAR-10.

-In summary, the number of hidden neurons must be sufficiently smaller than the number of visible neurons to guarantee stable recall, but it must also be large enough to represent the statistical structure of the stored memories so that the reconstructions remain recognizable.
+Consequently, the number of hidden neurons must be sufficiently smaller than the number of visible neurons to guarantee stable recall, but it must also be large enough to represent the statistical structure of the stored memories so that the reconstructions remain recognizable.

 Figure \ref{fig:insufficient_hidden_mnist} and Figure \ref{fig:insufficient_hidden_cifar} show representative recall examples on MNIST and CIFAR-10, for networks with an insufficient number of hidden neurons ($N_h = 16$).